User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.

 We recommend that when a new user requests your site content, the visitorId

-are sent to your application server.
-Using this data, you can return personalized content such as search history, customized user interface, or even the user’s shopping cart.
+is sent to your application server.
+You can use this data to return personalized content such as search history, customized user interfaces, or even the user’s shopping cart.

-from Fingerprint Pro.
+from Fingerprint Pro's Identification API.
 Then, for the specific content that should be personalized, such as shopping cart, search queries, or dark mode, send these pieces of information within your request, persist necessary data if needed, and provide personalized content.
 Here are a few steps to provide these features to your users.

-To start, you need to add the Fingerprint Pro JavaScript agent to your webpage.
-Alternatively, if your frontend uses modern frameworks such as React.js or Angular, one can use one of our libraries instead.
+You need to add the Fingerprint Pro JavaScript agent to your webpage.
+Alternatively, if your front end uses modern frameworks such as React.js or Angular, you can use one of our libraries instead.

-// Once you need result, get and store it.
+// Once you need a fingerprinting result, get and store it.

-// Typically on page load or on button click.
+// Typically, on page load or button click.

 Send the user's visitorId